 Woodpecker & Squire Point Trail Map

 This trail is one of two trails that are barrier free and accessible to all.
 This trail follows the Iowa River south of the Coralville Lake Dam.
-Also, located by this area is a new barrier free fishing pier.
+Also, located by this area is a barrier free fishing pier.

 Tailwater Riverwalk Map

 The Veterans Trail is a barrier free access trail constructed to accommodate wheelchair users, people with walking disabilities as well as the able-bodied user.
 The asphalt and boardwalk trail meanders through mature oak, hickory, and maple trees.
-Features included on the 1/4 mile looped trail are a bird observation area, various rest areas and an 80-foot bridge.
+Features included on the 1/4 mile looped trail are a bird observation area, various rest areas and an 80-foot wooden span bridge.
 Each year on Memorial Day, a dedication ceremony is held to honor local Johnson County military veterans.
-To date there have been over 150 local Johnson County veterans honored.
+To date there have been over 170 Johnson County veterans honored.
 Visit the Veterans Trail page for more information.

 Veterans Trail Map